 The filter gets to work right away.
-Colours appear on your original image, though confusingly not on the preview image in Colorize panel.
+Colors appear on your original image, though confusingly not on the preview image in Colorize panel.

-If you like the colours, choose an output option and click OK.
+If you like the colors, choose an output option and click OK.

-But you can also adjust the colours using the sliders in the Colorize panel.
-You can choose a Retro Profile, adjust saturation and use the sliders to add more or less of a particular colour.
-You can also reduce noise and colour artifacts.
+But you can also adjust the colors using the sliders in the Colorize panel.
+You can choose a Retro Profile, adjust saturation and use the sliders to add more or less of a particular color.
+You can also reduce noise and color artifacts.

-Step 3: Add New Colour with Focal Points
+Step 3: Add New Color with Focal Points

-If you want to change a colour, select the colour picker box.
+If you want to change a color, select the color picker box.
 Drop pins onto the preview image.
 You can change the size of the effect, but not the shape.